myminseok/concourse-credhub-uaa-docker/README.md

 # CredHub

-Docker image for CredHub (include a docker-compose file to run with uaa).
+Docker image for CredHub (include a docker-compose file to run with UAA).

 Do not use this image in production!
 This image is meant to be used for development and testing purposes only.